Pumpkin + Oats = The Simplest Healthy Dog Treat You’ll Ever Bake

 • Save

-These heart-shaped pumpkin cookies are honestly the cutest thing I’ve ever pulled out of an oven, and your girl deserves them.
+These heart shaped pumpkin cookies are just the cutest thing I’ve ever pulled out of an oven and your girl deserves them.

 Ingredients: